sergei-pankratov/sergei-pankratov.github.io/README.md

 - Introduced SCRUM methodology to the team and took a role of the SCRUM master.

 ### Level01.io
 *Senior Software Engineer*
-A decentralized exchange for trading commodities, currencies and derivatives.
 Dec 2020 - Sep 2021
 Hong-Kong, remote
+A decentralized exchange for trading commodities, currencies and derivatives.
 - Engineered, maintained and took ownership of 6+ microservices forming a DeFi platform for trading derivatives.
 - Implemented a saga framework to process distributed transactions in a fault-tolerant manner.
 - Assembled microservices boilerplate codebase to increase maintainability and ease new microservices development.

 ### NetEx24.net
 *Software Engineering Team Lead*
-The largest russian cryptocurrency exchange website.
 Jan 2019 - Dec 2020
 Moscow, Russia, Remote
+The largest Russian cryptocurrency exchange website.
 - Designed and implemented a cryptocurrency payment gateway that handles turnover approaching $1 million daily.
-- Invented an unique payment accepting system for Ethereum and ERC-20 tokens that reduced company expenses by ~5%.
+- Invented a unique payment-accepting system for Ethereum and ERC-20 tokens that reduced company expenses by ~5%.
-- Conducted research of various cryptocurrencies implementations.
+- Conducted research on various cryptocurrency implementations.
-- Lead a team of 6 people, conducted code-reviews, mentored junior developers, participated in product development strategizing.
+- Led a team of 6 people, conducted code reviews, mentored junior developers, and participated in product development strategizing.

 ### Independent Contractor
 *Software Engineer*